QWolfp3/firestore-large-batch/README.md

 This will divide the total number of batches into chunks of 10 and commit them one by one.

-This is especially useful when you are performing a very large number of operations and want to avoid exceeding the rate limits of the Firestore API.
+This is especially useful when you are performing a very large number of operations and want to avoid exceeding the limits of 10k writes/second.

 **Note**